 Rule of thumb, better to be over-dressed, than under-dressed.

-I’ve heard people say recently that men don’t need to wear a suit for an interview.
+Recently, I heard someone say that men don’t need to wear a suit for an interview!

 Or, at the very least, a sports jack and nice trousers.